Want a furry best friend? Adoption fees are being waived in South Florida this weekend

 The day couldn’t have come at a better time for the no-kill shelter, which became overpopulated during the summer — its peak population time.

-There are over a dozen organizations participating in this national adoption drive in South Florida and hundreds more across the country.
+There are more than a dozen organizations participating in this national adoption drive in South Florida and hundreds more across the country.
 If you’re not going to be in South Florida this weekend, you can check out the other participating shelters, rescues and centers at ClearTheShelters.com

 But, if you’re staying in South Florida, here’s a list of participants: